Azure/autorest.typescript/README.md

 ```
 autorest --typescript --output-folder=<path-to-the-output-folder(usually upto lib or src folder of your project)> --license-header=MICROSOFT_MIT_NO_VERSION <path-to-readme.md> --package-name=<your-package-name> --package-version<your-package-version>
 ```
-## Generate Metadata files
+### Generate Metadata files
 Generating MetaData files enable you to build and pack the result as an NPM Package.
-If you want to generate metadata files provide `--generate-metadata=true`:
+If you want to generate metadata files provide `--generate-metadata=true`

 - package.json
 - .npmignore